 There are three parallels to the set: green, purple, and red.
 These were numbered to 250, 100, and 25, respectively.
 The greens and purples sell pretty consistently in the triple figures when you can find them (which is a task and a half in itself).
 There is also a subset called “Call to Arms” for many players available in similar parallels.

 But let’s talk about the Red for a moment.

 The 1998 Donruss Crusade Red parallel is a true Holy Grail among Griffey cards.
 I feel like I’ve used these words before to describe other Griffeys, and now I regret that because I may have cheapened what is really the perfect description of what the Red Crusade means to even the most supreme of super collectors.
-I’ve seen six-figure offers.
+I’ve seen five-figure offers.
 I’ve seen arguments (literally real arguments between adults, attacking each others’ characters and everything) about who wants the card more.
 There are supposed to be 25 of these puppies floating around; but from what I’ve seen, I suspect there are far fewer than that, and I’m not alone in that suspicion.
 This is the most intensely sought-after Griffey card I know - the Holy Grail, the light in Marcellus Wallace's briefcase, and the One Ring all at once and in Griffey card form.